 An estimated 58% of the residents under age 18 live below the poverty line compared to a national average of 18%, which ranks first in the childhood poverty base from Michigan's 2016 median household income data.

 Foul smells, bad tastes, and discolored water that’s what came out of the tap in Flint, Michigan.
-When residents’ drinking water was pulled from the river, they noticed that the tap water looked and smelled strange; it was later found to have a dangerous lead level.
+When residents drew drinking water from the river, they noticed that the tap water looked and smelled strange; it later tested at a dangerous level of lead.
 The worst thing was that the state knew about it and did nothing.

 A high number of children had abnormal levels of lead in their blood, which doubled after 18 months.
 The residents were not alerted even though the water failed tests several times after the switch.
 They were informed about the problem only about nine months later.